 David Carbonara is best known as composer of the critically acclaimed series “Mad Men”, winner of multiple awards including three Golden Globes® and four consecutive Emmy’s® for Outstanding Drama Series.
 Carbonara’s mix of contemporary score and period jazz inspired many “Mad Men” soundtracks.
 In that same vein, he recently produced and composed songs for the Amazon series, “The Last Tycoon”, with the pilot episode being written and directed by Billy Ray, based on the unfinished, final novel of F. Scott Fitzgerald.

 Carbonara’s latest feature film scores are two documentary features for James L. Freedman, “Glickman” and “Carl Laemmle”, as well as “The Congressman”, an independent political drama starring Treat Williams.
+Most recently is the 2021 release of “They/Them/Us“, directed by Jon Sherman.
 Other films include: Matthew Weiner’s “Are You Here” starring Owen Wilson and Zach Galifanikas, “Some Girl(s)” written by Neil LaBute with Emily Watson and Kristen Bell and Working Title’s “The Guru” starring Heather Graham and Marisa Tomei which was recorded at the famed Abbey Road Studios in London and artfully mixed traditional Indian instruments into a western ensemble.

 Also internationally, he scored two French produced films for director Amos Kolleck; “Queenie in Love” and “Fast Food, Fast Woman” which premiered at the 2000 Cannes Film Festival; and “Amélia” for Brazilian director Ana Carolina.
 Additional film credits include David O. Russell’s critically acclaimed “Spanking the Monkey”, and James Ryan’s award-winning “The Young Girl and the Monsoon”.